-We aim to run an effective and impartial electoral system that New Zealanders understand and trust.
+We work to provide an effective and impartial electoral system that New Zealanders understand and trust.

 Running parliamentary elections